limemane/usb-rsync-remote/Host/README.md

 # Testing serial communication on windows using WSL

-If you intend to use this project to run a GNU/Linux script but want to test it on a Windows machine before, a WSL GNU/Linux distribution has to be installed along with usbipd.
+If you intend to use this project to run a bash script but want to test it on a Windows machine before, a WSL GNU/Linux distribution has to be installed along with usbipd.
 Then the ESP32 bus has to be shared to the WSL-hosted OS.